kniccknakk/kniccknakk/README.md

    * Macro VBA projects to organize outlook inboxes
    * numerous webdesign projects, using HTML, CSS, and Javascript

-- NOTES: if you are interested in viewing any of my projects, please let me know so I can share these with you -- branches are different projects, repos are different courses/broader topics for which these specific projects were created.
-These repos are private until further notice because despite being my creations, I don't want to violate any Cornell IP rules.
-Looking into this and hoping to publish as public archive so soon!
+- NOTES: if you are interested in viewing any of my projects, these should now be available as archived public repos (I received permission from my university) -- branches are different projects, repos are different courses/broader topics for which these specific projects were created.

 <!---
 kniccknakk/kniccknakk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.